-Additionally, it is often the case that some of the observations in a panel are missing.
-One frequent reason is attrition.
-For instance, some individuals drop out of a panel because they move or leave the participating household.
-In some of these cases, those individuals are replaced.
-In macroeconomic panels, it also occurs that some countries are divided into several independent countries.
-Further, some survey designs replace individuals because of non-response.
-All these cases lead to very different patterns of missing data that usually, in the absence of sample selection, do not affect the properties of the estimators (see \cite{fw2018}).
-However in the presence of missing data, the principal component estimator of \textcite{b2009} requires an additional data augmentation step based on the EM algorithm of \textcites{sw1998}{sw2002} (see Appendix of \cite{b2009} and \cite{bly2015}). \textcite{bly2015} show consistency of the EM-type estimator in extensive simulation studies, but provide no guidance on inference.
+In applied work, observations are often missing.
+A frequent cause is attrition: individuals may drop out of a panel because they move or leave the participating household, and in some cases they are replaced by new survey participants.
+In macroeconomic panels, countries are sometimes divided into several independent states.
+Non-response can also lead to the replacement of survey participants.
+These cases give rise to very different missing data patterns that, in the absence of sample selection, generally do not affect the properties of estimators (see \cite{fw2018}).
+In the presence of missing data, the principal component estimator of \textcite{b2009} requires an additional imputation step based on the EM algorithm of \textcites{sw1998}{sw2002} (see the appendix of \cite{b2009} and \cite{bly2015}). \textcite{bly2015} demonstrate consistency of the EM-type principal component estimator through simulation studies, but provide no guidance on inference.
 The asymptotic properties of the EM algorithm for factor models were recently studied by \textcite{jms2021}.